ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 67. REMOVED Concentrated Sussur Sap.
 68. Made personal mod edits to Sussur weapons to ensure making them is worth it.
     * Sussur weapons gain +1d4 force damage, they are +2 weapons, they provide a bonus to saves vs spells, they make your save DC worse.
-70. Shillelagh's list of applicable weapons is now mace, sickle, quarterstaff, greatclub, and warhammer.
-71. Shillelagh is now a level 1 spell, not a cantrip.
+70. Shillelagh's list of applicable weapons is now Club, Quarterstaff, Mace, Morningstar, Sickle, Spear, or Trident.
+Shillelagh is now a level 1 spell.
+Shillelagh now needs to be re-cast after a Long Rest.
+Added Shillelagh as  a domain spell for Nature Clerics, and as an option for Oath of Ancients Paladins.
 72. REMOVED Feywild Heads and Antlers for Elves.
 73. REMOVED Astralities Fluffy Ears (and associated patches).
 74. REMOVED Em's Hair Mashups.